Home

 So with HDTVs, the rule tends to be you can sit anywhere from 1.5 to 3 times the screen size (in inches) for the best experience.

-If you know the size of the room you have already, where you want to sit, and where your new HDTV should go once you get it, you can figure out the size HDTV you should get.
+If you know the size of your room, where you want to sit, and where you want your new TV set to go, you can figure out the size HDTV you should purchase.

 You can choose between widescreen (16:9) and standard (4:3).
 Widescreen is the format of the future and most Digital TV sets and almost all HDTV sets are widescreen.